Feature importance¶

 How fuzzy interpretation works¶

-The top n features based on ensemble feature importance are selected from the data, which has been pre-processed.
+The top n features based on ensemble feature importance are selected from the data.

-Features are split into different granularities (“small”, “moderate” or “high”) based on membership functions.
+Features are split into different fuzzy sets that define “low”, “medium” or “high” importance, based on the following membership functions.

-the Z membership function is used to determine membership of the “small” granularity.
+the Z membership function is used to determine membership of the “low” importance fuzzy set.

-the triangular membership function is used to determine membership of the “moderate” granularity.
+the triangular membership function is used to determine membership of the “medium” importance fuzzy set.

-the S membership function is used to determine membership of the “large” granularity.
+the S membership function is used to determine membership of the “high” importance fuzzy set.

-Local feature importance data is used to create Fuzzy sets based on the number of user-defined clusters.
-Samples are assigned to each cluster using c-means clustering, where c is the number of user-defined clusters.
+Normalised local feature importance data is used to create user-defined granularities with respect to the target variable (e.g. very low, low, medium, high, very high attachment).
+Samples are assigned to each granularity using c-means clustering, where c is the number of user-defined granularities.

-Fuzzy sets are created for the clusters, giving a semanitic description of “Feature A had a low impact on the target variable”, as an example.
+Then, the data within the granularities are assgined to fuzzy sets, giving a semantic description of “Feature A had a low impact on the target variable”, as an example.

 Number of features for fuzzy interpretation